chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 ### this

+Prompt: Any time `this` occurs outside of a function definition, its value is obvious.
+The majority of the time, `this` will be used as part of a function definition.
+In these cases, what `this` refers to depends entirely on how the function is invoked.

 ##### Definition

--  `this` is  a **keyword**  that refers to an object that is the current **execution context** of a function or method that is running.
+-  `this` is a keyword that refers to an object that is the current execution context of a function or method that is running.
--  **Execution context**: the environment (an **object**) in which a function executes.
+- **Execution context**: is the environment (an object) in which a function executes.
--  The value of `this` changes based on how you invoke a function, not how or where you define it.
-Context binding is not based on lexical scoping rules.

 ##### Implications